RinkuLib/RinkuLib/docs/articles/codegen/queries.md

 }
 ```

-CodeGen inspects the command against the configured database and discovers the input parameters and returned columns.
+CodeGen inspects the command against the configured database to discover inputs and returned columns.

 ## Stored procedure

-Choose `Stored procedure` and select or enter the procedure name.

 ```text
 Method Name             ArchiveInvoices